 There is nothing worse than wasted money and wasted food.
-By donating your excess food items to those in need, or getting your district’s money back for slow moving items, you’re ensuring that your inventory is managed with purpose and efficiency.
+By donating excess food items to those in need, or getting your district’s money back for slow moving items, you’re ensuring that your inventory is managed with purpose and efficiency.

-- Team up with your local food bank to set up a School Pantry Program in your district.
+- Team up with a local food bank to set up a School Pantry Program in your district.
 Donating those excess unopened perishable and non-perishable items to families in need could not come at a better time.
-With all the expenses that low-income families face during the holiday season and having the having the kids back at home full time, getting supplemental food could make a big difference to them.
+With all the expenses low-income families face during the holiday season and having the having the kids back at home full time, getting supplemental food could make a big difference to them.

 Want to find out more about setting up a School Pantry in your district?
-Click Here.
+Click here.

 Instead of donating your excess or expiring inventory to food banks or pantries, use it to cook up some warm and nutritious meals to your students.
 Districts like Houston Independent School District and Indianapolis Public Schools have already developed successful programs that provide free meals to children during the winter break.
 In addition to providing essential nutritional benefits, meal programs can also boost the success and safety of children in the community that need it most.

 - Winter meals would combat the “food insecurity” of your students during the holidays by offering nutritious daily lunches or pre-packed meals using that excess inventory.
 For many children, the foods served at school are the only nutritious meals they eat that day or their only meals at all.